This section of the Application Guide covers:

 The application form will only display the colleges that accept applicants for your chosen course.
 You may indicate one college preference.

-You will not be able to change your college preference after you apply, or indicate a college preference if you previously chose not to do so.
+You will not be able to change your college preference after you submit your application, or to indicate a college preference if you previously chose not to do so.

 Graduate students are first admitted by a University department.
 Stating a college preference will not affect how an academic department considers your application or whether you will be offered a place.

-For information about the timeline for getting a college place if you receive an offer from your department, visit our After you apply section.
+For information about the timeline for getting a college place after you receive an offer from your department, visit our Decision timeline page.

 How do I apply for college scholarships?

 A number of colleges have scholarships available for graduate students.
-You can use our fees, funding and scholarship search to find out if you're eligible for any of these.
+You can use our fees, funding and scholarship search to find out if you're eligible for any of these and whether an additional separate application is required.

-For the majority of college scholarships, you're not required to choose a particular college as your preference on your application form.
+For the majority of college scholarships, you're not required to choose that college as your preference on your application form or complete a separate scholarship application.
 All eligible applicants who apply by the deadline will be considered.
 If you're selected for a college scholarship, we'll move your application to the relevant college.

 What college preference should I give if I'm applying to more than one course?